fieryhenry/BCGM-Python/README.md

    an`encrypted_files` folder in the folder you ran the command from

-1. If you are asked if you want to patch the libnative file, say no as this featrue is currently broken and you do not need to do it if you placed your files in DownloadLocal
+1. If you are asked if you want to patch the libnative file, say no as this feature is broken and you do not need to do it if you placed your files in DownloadLocal

 1. Then you need to place the encrypted .pack and .list files back into the